wbamberg/idl-reference/docs/nsIPrefBranch.md

 Called to check if a specific preference is locked.
 If a preference is
 locked calling its Get method will always return the default value.

-@param aPrefName The preference to be tested.

 @note
 This method can be called on either a default or user branch but, in
 effect, always operates on the default branch.

-@return boolean  true  The preference is locked.
-                 false The preference is not locked.

 @see lockPref
 @see unlockPref